 Originally developed for the voluntary education programs of the U.S. Armed Forces, the DSST standardized exams are now available for civilian use.
-The civilian tests are administered by the Chauncey Group International, a wholly-owned subsidiary of the Educational Testing Service.
 Warner Pacific considers the ACE-recommended guidelines to determine passing scores and number of credits awarded for DSST exams.
 The university is registered as an official DSST test site.